roguetrainer/pocket-bower/README.md

 # 🃏 Pocket Bower: Euchre AI Solvers

-**Pocket Bower** is a modular Python framework for building, training, and analyzing AI agents for [**Euchre**](https://en.wikipedia.org/wiki/Euchre).
+**Pocket Bower** is a modular Python framework for building, training, and analysing AI agents for [**Euchre**](https://en.wikipedia.org/wiki/Euchre).

-Designed as a companion to the educational AI Poker-Bot [pocket-pluribus](https://github.com/roguetrainer/pocket-pluribus), this repository focuses on the challenges of **Cooperative Imperfect Information Games**.
+Designed as a companion to the educational AI Poker-Bot [pocket-pluribus](https://github.com/roguetrainer/pocket-pluribus), this repository focusses on the challenges of **Cooperative Imperfect Information Games**.

 ---
 ![Euchre](./img/euchre.png)